-Figure 2: Archaeological map of the Kreisgrabenanlage (KGA) Steinabrunn in Lower Austria [3].
+Figure 2: Archaeological map of the Kreisgrabenanlage (KGA) Steinabrunn in Lower Austria [5].
 The wide brown rings indicate the circular ditches which are connected by narrower radial ditches along 4 access bridges.
 In the central area, traces of 3 concentric palisade walls are marked in a lighter shade of brown.
 Small brown dots indicate singular postholes, the green area marks a central pit.
 A multitude of similar KGA traces has been found in the last decades, among the many theories about their use exists the idea of astronomically oriented doorways.

-fill the ditches.
-According to 14 C dating of excavated bone material, all KGAs have been erected in the very short time span between 4800 and 4500 B.C.
+overall diameter of these Kreisgrabenanlagen is approximately 40- 180m.
+The best archaeological survey results, short of the slow and very costly direct excavation, come from measuring the minute deviations of the Earth's natural magnetic field caused by the different qualities of soil which today fill the ditches.
+According to 14C dating of excavated bone material, all KGAs have been erected in the very short time span between 4800 and 4500 B.C.
 These structures have been found over a large part of central Europe, from Hungary to northern Germany, with a concentration of over 40 such structures known in Lower Austria (e.g., Figure 2).

 Since the 1980s, with increasing numbers of known KGAs, theories about their use have been discussed and rejected, spanning from cattle paddocks to fortifications.
 The current interpretation is their use as a place for special gatherings, cultic worship, or initiations.
-But, in parallel to the much younger megalithic constructions of Great Britain and Brittany [11], also some astronomical alignments have been proposed, most notably by Becker [1], who found that Kreisgrabenanlagen of Bavaria had doors and bridges aligned to rising points of the Sun at solstices.
+But, in parallel to the much younger megalithic constructions of Great Britain and Brittany [6], also some astronomical alignments have been proposed, most notably by Becker [7], who found that Kreisgrabenanlagen of Bavaria had doors and access bridges aligned to rising or setting points of the Sun at the solstices.

-During the preparation of the first large public exhibition on Kreisgrabenanlagen, also the theory of astronomical connections has been investigated.
+During the preparation of the first large public exhibition on Kreisgrabenanlagen, the theory of astronomical connections has also been investigated.
 This paper describes what has to be taken into account for these orientation studies.
 Not only possible Sunrelated directions have been studied, but also Moon- and starrelated directions.
-A key element on the way to an interesting discovery has been a diagram combining the archaeological map with a celestial map, which allows to immediately see possible alignments.
+A key element on the way to an interesting discovery has been a diagram combining the archaeological map with a celestial map, which allows the immediate identification of possible alignments.